EGR-314-Team-201/EGR-314-Team-201/Checkpoint3/Final_Hardware_Implementation.md

 If you were to create a "Version 2.0" of your hardware design, discuss what could be improved in the hardware design and why it should be improved.
 Use the schematic above to support the discussion. (½ page minimum)

+One key improvement could be implementing a more efficent power management system, instead of using 12V AC-DC wall power supply we use something like a battery so that we can market it as being a mobile- on the go device.
+We could use a rechargeable battery and include pwoer-saving features to improve portability and help to reduce the energy consumption.